chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 layout: post
 title:  "non-distributed dataframe shootout"
 date:   2021-09-06 00:00:00 -0500
-tags: arrow pandas polars vaex
+tags: arrow datatable pandas polars vaex
 ---

-Following up on [my look into Vaex](vaex) as an alternative to Pandas for building dataframes/tables in Python, this post will look at two more dataframe solutions.
+Following up on [my look into Vaex](vaex) as an alternative to Pandas for building dataframes/tables in Python, this post will look at three more dataframe solutions.
 [Polars](https://github.com/pola-rs/polars) is a relatively new solution built on Rust and [Arrow](https://arrow.apache.org/docs/index.html) with the eye-catching title of [*I wrote one of the fastest DataFrame libraries*](https://www.ritchievink.com/blog/2021/02/28/i-wrote-one-of-the-fastest-dataframe-libraries/).
 This post will also take a look at the underlying technology Polars is based on and whether directly using Arrow is a good idea.
+Lastly, these dataframe solutions will be compared with [datatable](https://github.com/h2oai/datatable) which is a solution based on the [R implementation](https://github.com/Rdatatable/data.table) except it is written in C++ rather than C.

 Each of the dataframe solutions have various use cases that may or may not overlap with another solution; Polars possibly offers memory protection while Vaex targets memory usage.
 This is in no